aDotInTheVoid/boxcars/docs/report/report.md

     A Cown can only be acquired by one behaviour at any given.
 This can be thaugh of as being like each cown having a mutex, which is locked before the behaviour starts and unlocked after it ends.
-However, every cown in a behaviour is acquired atomicly, and there is no change for deadlock.
+However, every cown in a behaviour is acquired atomically, and there is no change for deadlock.

     Note that this means that spawning a behaviour returns immediately, and the code inside will be executed at some indetermined future point, when unique